clarkcb/xsearch/README.md

 * Robust library / framework - This is probably an obvious point, but I think it's still worth mentioning.

 * Quick to develop in - Any language will be quick to develop in for the developer that has a lot of experience with that language, but I think it says a lot about a language when it is quick to develop in with minimal knowledge and experience.

 * Comfortable - This is just the idea of having a level of familiarity with a language that makes the developer feel very comfortable with the language.
   This comes with experience, but depending on the language it can start to feel comfortable quickly.

-* High-performance - This is not actually an absolute requirement for me, but honestly, who wouldn't prefer higher performance?
+* High-performance - High performance isn't always needed, but when it is, that is a point where languages really start to differentiate themselves.

 Based on these features, the "winners" for me so far are: